About the Site, and Frequently Asked Questions (FAQ)

 If you don't know your username, please e-mail us directly.

-Yes, you can either use the forgotten password process described above or, if you know your log in details, use the Change My Password link in the Help menu once you are logged into the Training Portal.
+You can either use the forgotten password process described above or, if you know your log in details, use the Change My Password link in the Help menu once you are logged into the Training Portal.

 Using Our Training

-The training can be found either by clicking the Online Courses button on the home page, or under the Courses menu, where it can be accessed by either following one of the Pathways sub-menus or by selecting View all and
+The training can be found either by clicking the Online Courses button on the home page, or under the Courses menu, where it can be accessed by either following one of the Pathways sub-menus or by selecting View all and choosing the course you want from that page.

 Once you have navigated to the start page for the training you need, click "Enter Course" to begin.

 On some devices with smaller displays, the navigation controls may need to be scrolled down to since they appear below the bottom of the video display.
-And on some wide-screen displays, the width of the browser window may need to be reduced, which will
+And on some wide-screen displays, the width of the browser window may need to be reduced, which will resize the display and allow the navigation buttons to be displayed below the main area.
+Viewing the course in full screen mode can also help with this.

 You should be able to complete the course on an iPad - whilst it is designed to be scalable to a number of display sizes, the course can't be guaranteed to work on mobile phones.